 - Data Masking Technologies: Data masking can ensure the smooth transmission of sensitive data without exposing it.
 This can be achieved through tokenization of data, by replacing sensitive information with non-sensitive placeholders or tokens.

-- Data Loss Prevention Tools: DLP tools restrict the movement of sensitive across outside of secure premises and are effective in monitoring and preventing data breaches.
+- Data Loss Prevention Tools: DLP tools monitor and restrict the movement of sensitive data outside of secure premises and are effective in monitoring and preventing data breaches.

-- Cybersecurity Training Courses: Several security and awareness training courses can prove to be effective in preventing future data breaches by propagating the importance of handling sensitive data with care.
+- Cybersecurity Training Courses: Several security and awareness training courses can prove to be effective in preventing future data breaches by propagating the importance of handling sensitive data with care and recognizing threats.